frcdesign/FRCDesign.org/docs/learning-course/stage1/1A-onshapeFundamentals.md

 Welcome to Stage 1!
 Here, you'll engage in a series of Onshape exercises and projects designed to introduce and develop your CAD skills within an FRC context.

-## Getting Started
-In 1A, there are 3 major sections: sketching and part design, multi-part part studios, and assemblies.
+In Stage 1A, there are 3 major sections: sketching and part design, multi-part part studios, and assemblies.
 Each section has a link to a learning course to learn the skills of each topic, then an exercise to help immediately apply those skills in an FRC context.

 ### Learning Courses
 [Onshape's Learning Center](https://learn.onshape.com/ "Onshape Learning Center"){:target="_blank"} provides free learning courses and articles covering everything from document navigation and sketching to advanced surface and sheet metal modeling.
 It's a valuable resource for both novice and seasoned users alike.
 We use a few selected courses to assist learning the fundamentals of doing CAD in Onshape, but the rest of the curriculum is project based.